Anastasiya Novikava

 Let's first clarify cybersecurity's place in today's business environment.
 As you know, it's a field that deals with protecting networks, systems, and devices from unauthorized access.
 The more technologies a business uses, the more they become susceptible to various cyber attacks as potential weak points expand.

 According to CISA, just last year, we've seen 43% of all cyber attacks targeting small businesses, as they've grown 400% since the beginning of the outbreak.
-Therefore, cybersecurity should no longer be viewed as a nice addition but as one of the critical business areas.
-However, there's always a variety of solutions for all essential business operations.
+This shows the rising need for SMB cybersecurity, helping smaller businesses protect critical data from attacks.

 Depending on your business size, type, industry, and compliance requirements, many approaches exist to introduce cybersecurity services into your organization.
 One of the first boxes you should tick off the list is deciding between security outsourcing or developing an in-house team.